papallas/or_tf/README.md

 ## Contributors
 or_tf plugin was developed by the Robotics Lab in the School of Computing at the University of Leeds.
-This software is initially developed by Mehmet Dogar and is currently maintained by [Rafael Papallas](https://github.com/papallas).
+This software is initially developed by Mehmet Dogar and is currently maintained by [Rafael Papallas](https://github.com/papallas) and the Robotics Lab in the School of Computing at the University of Leeds.